xialingsc/DIYBirtdhay/README.md

 The default sytle is ./HappyBirthDay.

-It can aslo accept stdin date and age for diy like it:
+It aslo accept stdin date and age for diy like it:
 `./HappyBirthDay 19970907 4`